LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/file-structure.rst

 .. admonition:: Note

-   For the "HTML Me Something" studio, you created an account on `GitHub <https://github.com>`__ .
+   For the "HTML Me Something" assignment, you created an account on `GitHub <https://github.com>`__ .
 Since you will modify your Angular project over the next few lessons, you need access to GitHub to store your progress.